replicadse/complate/docs/README.md

 ```

 This way, the `complate` program is redistributed via the GIT repository.
 If that's not what you want, simply keep the binary in your machine.
 As long as the configuration file version number fits your installed program major version you're good to go.
-Expecting the recommended folder structure, you should be able to simply run `./.complate/complate print | git commit -F -` in order to create a new standardized commit.
+Expecting the recommended folder structure, you should be able to simply run `./.complate/complate render | git commit -F -` in order to create a new standardized commit.

 ## General overview